Items that aren’t distributed via a will include:

 - Assets within a corporate structure.
 For example, if an individual drives a company car, the car is not owned by the individual.
 They can only include the shares of the company, which they personally own, in their Will.

-- Superannuation benefits, unless the member has elected to have their superannuation death benefits paid to their estate, or the trustee, under its discretionary powers, has decided to pay a death benefit to the estate.
+- Superannuation benefits, unless the member has elected to have their superannuation death benefits paid to their estate (or executor of the deceased estate), or the trustee, under its discretionary powers, has decided to pay a death benefit to the estate.